 How to Extend the Life of an EPDM Roof

 Synthetic rubber coverings require minimal maintenance.
-If you check them just a couple of times a season, carrying out minor repairs, you will extend the life of the roofing system by 10-15 years.
+If you check them a couple of times a season, carrying out minor repairs, you will extend the roofing system’s life by 10-15 years.

-- Periodically clean the surface with special products.
-As mentioned above, cleaning agents must not contain substances incompatible with EPDM.
+- Periodically use cleaning agents on the surface that do not contain substances incompatible with EPDM.

-- Optionally, you can use a protectant suitable for EPDM roofs.
+- Use a protectant suitable for EPDM roofs.

-- Check the condition of the roof and carry out minor repairs using patches or special repair solutions.
+- Check the roof’s condition and make minor repairs using patches or roofing supplies.

 Attention!
 Roofing (even on a flat roof surface) can be dangerous.
 Follow the safety precautions for working at heights.
 It is even better if you entrust the maintenance and repair of EPDM roofing to professionals.